DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

 \subsubsection{Runtime Rendering and Head-Tracking}

-At inference, the diffusion model generates FOA conditioned on the reconstructed scene and dynamic context.
-The synthesized FOA signals are rotated according to the listener’s head orientation to maintain spatial alignment under head tracking \cite{morgado2020learning,zotter2019ambisonics}.
-Finally, FOA are rendered to binaural signals using head-related transfer functions (HRTFs).
-This runtime process produces immersive spatial audio that adapts seamlessly to listener movement and complex multi-source environments.
+At inference, the conditional diffusion module generates FOA conditioned on the reconstructed scene and dynamic context.
+The synthesized FOA signals are rotated according to the listener’s head orientation to maintain spatial alignment under head tracking \cite{zotter2019ambisonics}.
+Finally, FOA are rendered to binaural signals using HRTFs.
+Binaural rendering uses a fixed non-individualized HRTFs set from CIPIC \cite{969552}, converted to SOFA format \cite{majdak2013spatially} for standardized access.
+For each listener pose, the generated FOA is first rotated in the spherical harmonic domain and then rendered to binaural stereo using bilinear interpolation over the discrete HRTFs directions.
+The same HRTFs set is used for all models and all participants, and no subject-specific HRTFs personalization is applied.
+We further apply diffuse-field equalization and high-fidelity closed-back headphone compensation for the playback.
+This runtime process produces immersive spatial audio that adapts to listeners and complex environments including occlusion, reflections and reverberation.